omnia197/MARO/README.md

 ---

 ### Game Home
 The main home includes all developers work on games.
 We have 8 games that You can play.
 Every Game has its own code structure using oop and solid principles.
-In addition, It is connected with the system which make it easy and scalaple to add more games on the future.
+In addition, It is connected with the system which makes it easy and scalable to add more games on the future.
 - **Available Games:**
   - Snake.
   - Flappy Bird.